-While self-sufficiency has its merits, a great lesson I have learned through multiple moves due to military orders is that I should not avoid seeking assistance.
+While self-sufficiency has its merits, a great lesson I have learned through multiple military moves is that I should not avoid seeking assistance.
 Realizing you need help and asking for it is a sign of strength, not weakness.
 You are not less independent when you seek help, you are simply more efficient and effective at the task now that you are receiving that helping hand.
 It takes less time to ask a friend or neighbor for assistance and to receive it than it does to figure out a 10-step pulley system to hoist furniture into your second story apartment.
 I should know, I stood for a very long time in the self-help aisle trying to think of one.

-Another way I have tapped into the knowledge-base and support of our military community is through online crowdsourcing.
+Another way I have tapped into the knowledge-base and support of our military community is through online crowd-sourcing.
 The best people to ask about a new duty station are those who have been there before or live there currently.
 During our last couple of moves, I’ve found myself turning towards my online military community for their experiences and assistance more than the official channels of information that are offered to us or a quick search on an internet search engine.
 Communities like InDependent have lead me to find out out the best farmers markets and grocery stores, and where the closest fitness centers are with the best facilities.
 Resources like PCSgrades have helped me find what areas to look for housing, moving companies and so many other things we all need to know when we relocate.
-Crowdsourcing is where I’ve found most of the hidden gems that made our new home so memorable.
+Crowd-sourcing is where I’ve found most of the hidden gems that made our new home so memorable.

 Asking for support from those around you or online provides more benefits than simply overcoming a task.
 You gain the benefit of making new friends, learning more about the area, and taking the first steps into integrating into the community.
-Seeking those within the military community has not only made moving and the transition to a new post easier, it has informed and enriched my family.
+Seeking those within the military community has not only made moving to a new post easier, it has informed and enriched my family.

 How has being a member of the military community helped you during your move?